 Of course, there are also the benefits of having a new facility as opposed to an outdated one.
 For instance, the old plant featured some original equipment from over 80 years ago.
 With parts out of production, EIU was forced to manufacture replacement parts when they became necessary — a time-consuming endeavor that was also costly, because any stoppage of the coal-burning boilers necessitated the use of the more expensive natural gas units.

-The Renewable Energy Center has been registered under the United States Green Building Council's LEED (Leadership in Energy and Environmental Design) new construction program.
-It is the first known power plant to be registered with USGBC and is on track to receive certification at the Gold level.
+The Renewable Energy Center is registered under the United States Green Building Council's LEED (Leadership in Energy and Environmental Design) new construction program.
+It is the first solid fuel power plant to be registered with USGBC and received certification at the Platinum level.
 USGBC has four levels of certification — Certified, Silver, Gold and Platinum.